katalon-studio-samples/katalon-qrcode-sample/README.md

 # katalon-qrcode-sample

-**Introduction:**
+# Introduction:**

-In this article we are focusing on how katalon studio helps users can handle QR code scanner with the Katalon Studio
+This project demonstrates how katalon studio helps users can handle QR code scanner for the Mobile device. it contains a test case which can help user to pick a QR code from gallary and scan the same via scanner.

-**Let’s begin-**
-**Use case: **
+# Use case

 Make a payment by scanning the QR code from the gallery.

-**Prerequisite:**
+# Prerequisite

+* Katalon Studio

-Users should have their mobile device up and ready for the QR code scan.
+*Users should have their mobile device up and ready for the QR code scan.

-**Test scenarios:**
+# Use Cases

-Open a mobile app
+* Open a mobile app

-Make a payment via QR code scanner option
+* Make a payment via QR code scanner option

-Select QR code from gallery/photos
+* Select QR code from gallery/photos

-Enter the amount and make the payment.
+* Enter the amount and make the payment.

-How to automate:
+# How to automate

-Record test script via katalon recorder.
+* Record test script via katalon recorder.

-Save test objects and test cases.
+* Save test objects and test cases.

-Run the test on the browser.
+* Run the test on the browser.

-Verify the test result.
+* Verify the test result.

 **Repository for the Sample Project:** https://github.com/katalon-studio-samples/katalon-qrcode-sample.git